-- Contribution to Tenaris's business development and long-term interests and sustainability. - Incentivizing and nurturing attitudes and behavior that reflect Tenaris's core values, consistent with the excellence, professionalism, know-how, expertise and stability. - Alignment with sustainable long-term financial, business development, industrial and operational objectives consistent with Tenaris's strategy, taking into account the operating, environmental and market standards. - Total compensation at a level that is competitive with peer industrial companies. - Variable compensation components conditional to long-term targets and based on criteria that enhance long-term growth and sustainability.
+- Contribution to Tenaris's business development and long-term interests and strategy. - Incentivizing and nurturing attitudes and behavior that reflect Tenaris's core values, consistent with the excellence, professionalism, know-how, expertise and stability.

+- Alignment with sustainable long-term financial, business development, industrial and operational objectives consistent with Tenaris's strategy, taking into account the operating, environmental, health and safety and market standards. - Commitment and involvement in achieving Tenaris goals on environmental, social and governance matters. - Total compensation at a level that is competitive with peer industrial companies. - Variable compensation components conditional to long-term targets and based on criteria that enhance long-term growth and sustainability.